Mason jar kitchen art

-My hand painted pumpkins are probably the worst you have ever seen.
-I admit, I can’t paint, but I did my best to get the gist.
+My hand-painted pumpkins are probably the worst you have ever seen.
+I admit I can’t paint, but I did my best to get the gist.
 You can tell at least they are pumpkins.
 I so wish I had a pumpkin stencil.
 Oh well, maybe in the future I will.

 I seasoned my board with chalk.
 Then I placed my gather here stencil in the center.

 I used a chocolate brown craft paint for the gather part and orange craft paint for the rooster.
 I skipped the here part.
-Only because I have gather here all over the place.
+Only because I have gathered here all over the place.
 Do I really want everyone gathering here?
 Sure why not.
 Point being, you can skip the rooster or the here part and I wanted to show the example of skipping to stencil some parts.

 So much better and so much more fitting in our kitchen.

-Moral of the story…make it your own:)
+The moral of the story…make it your own:)